 Interested parties may collaborate on this topic, e.g. with a round-robin test.
 In this case, the identical UEs should be evaluated by different labs (and if possible, in different measurement rooms).

 All investigations should be conducted in NB (AMR-NB), WB (AMR-WB) and SWB (EVS-SWB).
-In case a round robin test is initiated, all devices should be able to work in all bandwidth modes.
+In case a round robin test is initiated.

+Regarding the noise simulation according to ES 202 396-1, the involved labs should report the result of the equalization procedure and comply with the test guidelines of the specifications.

 For the quantification of inter-lab reproducibility as well as for the possible reduction of noise conditions, the speech quality prediction models according to ETSI TS 103 106 (NB, WB) [6] and ETSI TS 103 281 (SWB) [7] are used.
 The test descriptions should be identical to the corresponding clauses in TS 26.132.

 The results of these analyses, S-MOS and N-MOS should be reported for each investigated combination of lab/measurement room, UE/bandwidth mode and background noise.